Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Experimental Setup

 For each of the datasets, we choose prompt formats commonly used in past work~\cite{chain,Wang2022Rationale}.
 We show one example in the corresponding prompt format in Appendix~\ref{app:data_exs}.
-We use 8 exemplars in prompts for \gsm{}, \ecqa{}, and \stqa{}, and 9 exemplars (3 for each class) for \esnli{}; recent work suggests that using more exemplars would not lead to further performance gains~\cite{chain,selfcons}.
+We use 8 exemplars in prompts for \gsm{}, \ecqa{}, and \stqa{}, and 9 exemplars (3 for each class) for \esnli{}, as sing more exemplars would not lead to further performance gains.